Escape-Technologies/docs/docs/05-vulnerabilities/information_disclosure/stack_traceback.md

 Always avoid database or code error stack traces to be returned directly to the client.

+If you are working in a development or staging environment, error disclosure might happen on purpose.
+In that case, check if this is also the case in production by:
+- Using our cURL copy button to find the request that generated the stack trace.
+- Changing URL and authentication tokens to match your production environment.

 <details>
     <summary>Apollo</summary>

 Never allow database or code error stack traces to be returned directly to the client.

-This remediation is supported by our [GraphQL Armor](https://github.com/Escape-Technologies/graphql-armor) middleware.
+This remediation is supported by our [GraphQL Armor](https://escape.tech/graphql-armor/docs/getting-started) middleware.

-When using Apollo you can also disable exception tracebacks in the response by either setting `NODE_ENV` to `production` or enforcing it:
+When using Apollo you can also set `NODE_ENV` to `production` or disable DEBUG mode:

 ```javascript
 const server = new ApolloServer({